To be successful on a ketogenic diet requires an understanding of which food you can and cannot eat.

 Yellow: 5 grams of net carbs

-Bell peppers are rich in colour, which means they are also rich in vitamins and antioxidants.
+Bell peppers are rich in color, which means they are also rich in vitamins and antioxidants.
 Toss them on a sheet pan with some chicken, and make fajitas.

 Another green vegetable high in fibre, green beans are a perfect addition to a stir-fry to keep you fuller for longer.
 Green beans can be roasted, steamed, or stewed, but always tastes better cooked in some type of fat such as bacon fat or butter.